robertb19/task/README.md

 How to run the dockerized application:
 - docker build -t robb/todos:latest -t robb/todos:0.0.1 .
 - docker run -p 8080:8080 robb/todos:0.0.1
+- npm install in the ./frontend/tasks directory
+- npm run build in the ./frontend/tasks directory
 - ng serve in the ./frontend/tasks directory

 Frontend Notes (missing front-end items, had to skip due to time constraints):